 - North London: Islington, Shoreditch, Hoxton and so on.
-Trendy, "artistic", lefty sorts of areas often shown as being full of pretentious tossers.
+Trendy, "artistic", sometimes "liberal" (in the American sense of the word) upmarket areas often shown as being full of pretentious tossers and centrist politicians.
 Islington is relatively wealthy and "nicer" than the others — here you'll find the "chattering classes".
 Hotblack Desiato from The Restaurant at the End of the Universe is famously named after a firm of Islington estate agents.
 Also has its less glamorous areas, as portrayed in the novel White Teeth.

 The Famous Streets of London

 London has many famous streets.
 Some are best known from the UK version of Monopoly: